oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

     2. Hook direnv into your shell using this [setup guide](https://direnv.net/docs/hook.html).
     3. Install pyenv by using [this guide](https://github.com/pyenv/pyenv-installer#install).
     4. Install Python 3.7.10 by running `pyenv install 3.7.10`.
+        - In some cases there might be some problems installing the versions and you might need to run ` sudo apt-get install libffi-dev sqlite3 libsqlite3-dev` and try the installation again.
+    5. Verify that Python 3.7.10 was installed by running `pyenv versions`, the 3.7.10 should be listed there.
     5. Run this command to download .direnvrc `curl https://gist.githubusercontent.com/vojtechjelinek/104017176ecf2507f7e0e303b09e00d4/raw/841ff41a12791fa1a1d8621a4639bd3c9931404b/.direnvrc > ~/.direnvrc`.
     6. In `oppia/` folder (NOT `oppia/oppia`) add a file named .envrc and add this line into it `use python 3.7.10`.
     7. Run `direnv allow`.